Preston-Young/Projects/README.md

 # Projects
 A few of my projects.
-BlackJack is coded in Python, Columns Game is coded in Python, and Text Editor is coded in C++
+BlackJack, Columns Game, and Stocks API are coded in Python and Text Editor is coded in C++.